rgeraldporter/inquiry-monad/README.md

 // >> Promise.resolve(result: {subject: {a:1, b:'string', c:true}, pass: Pass(['has a', 'pretend I looked something up in a db']), fail: Fail(['b is invalid', 'has c value']), iou: IOU()})
 ```

-While `Inquiry` does not support asyncronous behaviour, Promises are supported via `InquiryP`.
-This means you will need to declare in advance by using `InquiryP` if you expect any _inquire_ functions to be returning Promises, however it will work fine if none do.

-For the more functionally-pure-minded, Futures are supported via `inquiry-monad-futures` package, which uses Fluture.
-(You will need to install that seperately to use it.)

-## Description
+## Use

+_Note that unless otherwise stated in this document, `Inquiry`, `InquiryP`, and `InquiryF` is interchangeable, and mostly share the same API._

-Inquiry can take any value (known as a _subject_) and test it against various functions via `inquire`s.
-This results in a return value containing two or three lists: `Pass([])`, `Fail([])` (and, `IOU([])` in the case of `InquiryP`).
+Inquiry can take any _subject_ and test it against various functions via the `.inquire` method.
+This results in a return value containing a list of result types for `Fail`, `Pass`, and `IOU`.

-The advantage over traditional Promise chains is that the original subject and each result is retained through the chain of `inquire` functions, giving complete observability over the data lifecycle.
+The advantage over a Promise chain is that the original subject and each result is retained through the chain of `.inquire` calls, giving complete observability over the data lifecycle.

-Additionally, this allows one to restrain Promises to stay with a monadic structure, bolstering immutibility, and discouraging side-effects.
+Additionally, this gives the ability to contain Promises within a monadic structure which bolsters immutibility, and allows better control over side-effects.

+## Comparing to `Either` or `Validation`

-For those who might wish to compare to a conventional `Either` (`Left`/`Right`) in functional programming, there are many advantages over an `Either` or `Validation` pattern from functional:
+For those who might wish to compare to a conventional `Either` (`Left`/`Right`) or `Validation` (`Failure`/`Success`) in functional programming, here are some advantages brought by using Inquiry:

-*   Inquiry aggregates *all* results, not just failures.
+*   Inquiry aggregates **all** results, and does not eliminate positive results when a negative one is returned
-*   Inquiry can run functions against both sides (conventional `Left`/`Right` or `Failure`/`Success` as `Fail`/`Pass`)
+*   Inquiry can run functions against both lists `Pass` and `Fail`
-*   Inquiry retains the original subject rather than transforming it into the final result
+*   Inquiry always retains the original subject rather than transforming it
 *   Inquiry is designed to be an expressive, easily understood API, to be understood with little or no functional programming experience
+*   While Inquiry is opinionated and has many "`Fail`-first" methods, methods are provided that allow for a less opinionated usage

 # Constructors